 A: Treatment length will vary based on the needs of your unique smile.
 Our top-rated orthodontist will provide an estimate as to how long your specific treatment will take.
 To ensure that your smile stays on track with the projected time, our orthodontist recommends wearing your aligners at least 22 hours a day.

 A: Yes!
 A great perk of Invisalign is your ability to take the trays out when you eat or for any other occasional reason you may need to do so.
 Brush and rinse both your teeth and the Invisalign trays after each meal.
 Reapply the clean aligners, and your treatment resumes!

 Q: Do you still wear rubber bands with Invisalign?

 A: Since Invisalign treatment uses clear plastic aligners to straighten your teeth, no rubbers bands are needed!
-In rare cases, however, your orthodontist in Denver may recommend that you wear rubber bands in addition to wearing Invisalign.
+In rare cases, however, your orthodontist may recommend that you wear rubber bands in addition to wearing Invisalign.

 Orthodontic rubber bands are designed to fix your bite rather than the alignment of your teeth.
 Small fixtures for the rubber bands to cling to can be glued to your teeth when wearing Invisalign.
 The bite-fixing phase of orthodontic treatment can take the longest.
-If you are prescribed rubber bands, our 5-star Denver, CO, orthodontist recommends wearing them as faithfully as possible.
+If you are prescribed rubber bands, our 5-star orthodontist recommends wearing them as faithfully as possible.
 This will help to ensure you do not have to wear them longer than anticipated.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to orthodontics, feel free to contact 303 Smiles, with a convenient orthodontic office location in Denver, CO, by calling 303.758.3414.
+If you would like to learn more about this and other topics related to orthodontics, feel free to contact 303 Smiles, with a convenient orthodontic office location in Greenwood Village, CO, by calling 303.758.3414.